CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-5--Transport.lagda.md

 the path.

 As usual, to understand the purpose of `φ`, we need to imagine we are in the context of some other cubical variables.
-The formula `φ` expresses the parts of the cube *where the transport is constant*.
+The purpose of the formula `φ` is to specify parts of the cube *where the transport is constant*.
 So `transport p x = transport-fixing (λ i → p i) i0 x` is not constant anywhere, but `transport-fixing (λ _ → A) i1 x` is constant everywhere and so is identical to `x`.

 ```
 _ = λ {ℓ : Level} {A : Type ℓ} (a : A)
   → test-identical (transport-fixing (λ _ → A) i1 a) a
 ```

-Agda will stop you if you demand ``transport-fixing`` be constant in a way that doesn't make sense, like claiming that our original definition of ``transport`` is constant everywhere:
+Agda will give an error if you demand ``transport-fixing`` be constant in a way that doesn't make sense, like claiming that our original definition of ``transport`` is constant everywhere:

 ```
 -- Fails!